Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 Melatonin is an effective sleep aid, and is one of the most well studied supplements for sleep.
 3 mg of melatonin is an effective dose, as we documented in our review of sleep supplement Peptiva.

-Liquid IV Vs. Pedialyte
+Liquid IV vs. Pedialyte

 Many consumers use Pedialyte to treat dehydration, and are often curious about whether Pedialyte or Liquid IV is a more effective and healthy option.

-While we don't recommend either product, we consider Liquid IV to be a healthier and more effective choice.
-Liquid IV is based on ORS so it's proven to be effective for treating dehydration, and while it contains added sugar, it's free of highly questionable additives like artificial colors and artificial sweeteners.
+Liquid IV is based on ORS so it's proven to be effective for treating clinical dehydration, and while it contains added sugar, it's free of highly questionable additives like artificial colors and artificial sweeteners.

-As we documented in our article on "is Pedialyte bad for you", Pedialyte contains artificial colorants like Red 40 and artificial sweeteners like sucralose, while also containing added sugar.
+As we documented in our article on is Pedialyte bad for you, Pedialyte contains artificial colorants like Red 40 and artificial sweeteners like sucralose, while also containing added sugar.

 Liquid IV FAQs